FormidableLabs/tracing/packages/trace-pkg/README.md

 - `options.concurrency` (`Number`): The number of independent package tasks to run off the main execution thread.
 If `1`, then run tasks serially in main thread.
 If `2+` run off main thread with `concurrency` number of workers.
 If `0`, then use "number of CPUs" value. (default: `1`).
     - Can be overridden from CLI with `--concurrency <NUMBER>`
 - `options.includeSourceMaps` (`Boolean`): Include source map paths from files that are found during tracing (not inclusion via `include`) and present on-disk.
 Source map paths inferred but not found are ignored. (default: `false`).
 Please see [discussion below](#including-source-maps) to evaluate whether or not you should use this feature.
+- `options.ignoreExtensions` (`Array<string>`): A set of file extensions (e.g., `.map` or `.graphql`) to skip tracing on.
+These files will still be included in the bundle.
+This is useful when you use libraries that extend Node.js' built in `import`/`require` functionality to be import non-JavaScript libraries that aren't parseable by this library.
+These are added to our built-in extensions to skip of `.json` and `.node`.
 - `options.ignores` (`Array<string>`): A set of package path prefixes up to a directory level (e.g., `react` or `mod/lib`) to skip tracing on.
 This is particularly useful when you are excluding a package like `aws-sdk` that is already provided for your lambda.
 - `options.conditions` (`Array<string>`): list of Node.js runtime import [user conditions](https://nodejs.org/api/packages.html#resolving-user-conditions) to trace in addition to our default built-in Node.js conditions of `import`, `require`, `node`, and `default`.
 - `options.allowMissing` (`Object.<string, Array<string>>`): A way to allow certain packages to have potentially failing dependencies.
 Specify each object key as either (1) an source file path relative to `cwd` that begins with a `./` or (2) a package name and provide a value as an array of dependencies that _might_ be missing on disk.
 If the sub-dependency is found, then it is included in the bundle (this part distinguishes this option from `ignores`).
 If not, it is skipped without error.